sbonsey/walk4health-website/VERCEL_KV_SETUP.md

 2. **Verify environment variables** are set correctly
 3. **Ensure Upstash Redis database** is created and active
 4. **Redeploy** after any configuration changes
+5. **Test the `/api/test` endpoint** to see what environment variables are available

 **This setup will give you a production-ready, persistent admin system that works perfectly on Vercel using Upstash Redis!** 🚀

+## 🔍 **Debugging Tips:**

+- The `/api/test` endpoint now shows all available environment variables
+- Check browser console for detailed logging about API calls
+- In production, the app will fail fast if Redis isn't configured (no silent localStorage fallback)